Maria Elena’s Messages

 This month’s blog honors friends and friendship.
 This month I offer ideas on teaching social/emotional skills and promoting friendship with children.
 Because adults are human too, ideas seek to be used by both children and adults, or among friends of all ages.
 Maybe you have a friend you talk to every day, or you only see your best friend every few years.
 I seem to be in the latter group; all my best friends are scattered across the state and country.
 In either case, reach out to your friends today. -ME

 Salazar, M.E.
-(2025, April 1).
-Recycle, Reduce, Reuse.
+(2025, September 1).

 An NMAEYC Blog by Dr. Salazar